Parmenideum Philosophy Retreat at Elea Elea

 An Answer!

-We suggest that if there is going to be an answer then it will involve some form of quantum thinking, but that it will be very much weirder than anything even wildly conceivable at present.
+We suggest that if there is going to be an answer then it will involve some form of quantum thinking, but that it will be very much weirder than anything even wildly conceivable by the weirdest among us.
 One suggestion is that reality plays an eternal and timeless game of "flip-flop", in which it oscillates between being and not-being.
 These oscillations beat out a random pattern of timeless, dimensionless, abstract points that can be assigned values of zero's and ones.
 The resulting "population" of binary flip-flop points will, quite randomly, somewhere contain the code of an entire universe or multiverse.
 In effect, the flip-flopping constitutes some kind of hyper universal Turing machine.

 Why "flip-flop"?

 The discussion of this "random state space" is rather longer than what we have room for here.
-We hope to post an article on it soon.
+One day we'll post A Very Serious article on it.